jsdevkr/react-chatview/README.md

 ### Why another infinite scroll component?

 As of time of this writing, other efforts are missing killer features:
- * arbitrary browser layout & resize "just works" (arbitrary height elements and container, no need to know heights in advance)
+ * browser layout & resize "just works" (arbitrary height elements and container, no need to know heights in advance)
  * Works as newsfeed (infinite load down) or chat (infinite load up)
  * hardware accelerated scrolling